pinecoders/pinecoders.github.io/resources/README.md

 - [glaz](https://www.tradingview.com/u/glaz/)
 Works on indicators only (no strategies).
 Has been coding in Pine for 6 years and does indicator ports from other platforms.
 - [midtownsk8rguy](https://www.tradingview.com/u/midtownsk8rguy/#published-scripts)
 Quant-minded, self-propelled, double analytical Pine Script consultant.
 Innovative design of next-generation algorithmic technologies. study() oriented quality developer of eye candy indicators.
-Porting proficient, having fluency with EasyLanguage, PRC, EFS, LUA & MQL.
+Porting proficient, having fluency with EasyLanguage, PRC, EFS, LUA & MQL
 - [mortdiggiddy](https://www.tradingview.com/u/mortdiggiddy/)
 10 years experience in software developmentand.
 B.S. in Mechanical and Aerospace Engineering.
 Forex, futures, stocks and options trader for 8 years.
 He is experienced in developing autonomous trading strategies in Pine and JavaScript.
 - [MVPMC](https://www.tradingview.com/u/MVPMC/)